Consumer bankruptcy is a Federal process—but also very “local.”

 The purpose of the 341 Meeting is to allow the Chapter 7 or Chapter 13 Trustee, creditors, the US Trustee, or other parties in interest to the case to ask questions of the Debtor while he or she is under oath and being tape-recorded.

-In a Chapter 7 bankruptcy, if there no non-exempt assets or pre-filing property transfers for the Chapter 7 Trustee to liquidate or unwind and there are no questions of good faith or bad faith or fraud in the filing of the Chapter 7, the Chapter 7 Trustee will, shortly after the 341 Meeting, file something called a “Report of No Distribution” with the Court.
+A Chapter 7 Trustee’s job is to investigate the financial affairs of the debtor and determine if there are any non-exempt assets that can be sold to pay creditors.
+Fortunately, in the vast majority of cases filed by my office, there are no assets available, after claimed exemptions, to be liquidated for the benefit of creditors.
+If there no non-exempt assets or pre-filing property transfers for the Chapter 7 Trustee to liquidate or unwind and there are no questions of good faith or bad faith or fraud in the filing of the Chapter 7, the Chapter 7 Trustee will, shortly after the 341 Meeting, file something called a “Report of No Distribution” with the Court.

 This “Report” is essentially a declaration that the Chapter 7 Trustee has nothing further to do in the case.
 60 days later, in the vast majority of cases, nothing else happens and the Court issues the Debtor’s Discharge, closing the case administratively thereafter.